 UDG Healthcare UK (Holdco) Limited, a limited liability company registered in England and Wales, is a wholly owned subsidiary of UDG Healthcare plc.

 This strategy applies to UDG Healthcare UK (Holdco) Limited and its UK subsidiary companies in accordance with paragraph 19 of Schedule 19 to the Finance Act 2016 (‘the Schedule’).

-In this strategy, any references to ‘UDG’ or the ‘Group’ mean all of these entities.
-By publishing this strategy on the investor relations section of the UDG Healthcare plc corporate website UDG and the Group complies with the requirements of the Schedule.
+In this strategy, references to ‘UDG’ or the ‘Group’ are to all of these entities.
+By publishing this strategy on the investor relations section of the UDG Healthcare plc corporate website, UDG and the Group complies with the requirements of the Schedule.